 - Dress warmly in layers.
 It will be colder out on the water than it is on the shore any time of year.
 Plan for a temperature difference of 20-30°F.

 - In winter, you may want to bring gloves or mittens.
-If you forgot to pack them, an extra pair of socks make a good emergency substitute).
+If you forgot them, a clean pair of socks makes a good emergency substitute.